 Officers checked his blood alcohol level and it registered at 0.19, more than twice the legal limit of .08, according to the news report.
 Forte was cited for his third drunk driving charge and later released.

-We see many cases in our practice of drivers who fall asleep at the wheel who are charged with a DUI.
+We see many cases in our practice of drivers who fall asleep at the wheel and are charged with a DUI.
 Sometimes, the vehicle is legally parked with the key in the ignition.
 Sometimes, the vehicle is legally parked, but with the engine running.
-In this case, it was reportedly parked right in the middle of a drive-through, keys in ignition, engine-running.
+In this case, it was reportedly parked right in the middle of a drive-through, keys in the ignition, engine running.
 And this may not be good news for Mr. Forte as it is apparently his third citation.

-As experienced Georgia DUI defense attorneys, we know that you need all the facts and evidence to establish that the defendant intended to use his car as a motor vehicle, as opposed to just a place to “sleep it off.”
+Experienced Georgia DUI defense attorneys, know that you need all the facts and evidence to establish that the defendant intended to use his car as a motor vehicle, as opposed to just a place to “sleep it off.”
 The facts of any case must be carefully scrutinized by an experienced DUI defense lawyer.

 If you have been charged with a DUI – especially a repeat DUI – your entire life can hang in the balance.
 Your license will most likely be revoked, you could lose your job and without the proper representation, you could end up in jail for an extended time.